Jun Kaneko

 Jun Kaneko (金子 潤, Kaneko Jun) is a Japanese-born American ceramic artist known for creating large scale ceramic sculpture.
 Based out of a studio warehouse in Omaha, Nebraska, Kaneko primarily works in clay to explore the effects of repeated abstract surface motifs by using ceramic glaze.

 Early life and education

-In 1942 he was born in Nagoya, Japan, where he studied painting during his high school years.
-He came to the United States in 1963 to continue those studies at Chouinard Art Institute when his focus was drawn to sculptural ceramics through his introduction to Fred Marer.
+In 1942 he was born in Nagoya, Japan, where he studied painting in high school.
+He came to the United States in 1963 to continue those studies at Chouinard Art Institute in Los Angeles when his focus was drawn to sculptural ceramics through his introduction to Fred Marer.
 He studied with Peter Voulkos, Paul Soldner, and Jerry Rothman in California during the time now defined as the contemporary ceramics movement.

 Career

 The following decade, Kaneko taught at various U.S. art schools, including Scripps College, Cranbrook Academy of Art and Rhode Island School of Design.